 Neural network is set of interconnected neurons.
 This is used for universal approximation.
 Artificial neural networks are composed of interconnecting artificial neurons (programming constructs that mimic the properties of biological neurons).
-And artificial neural networks may either be used to gain an understanding of biological neural networks; or for solving artificial intelligence problems without necessarily creating a model of a real biological system which is highly complex.
-An Artificial neural network algorithms attempt to abstract this complexity and focus on what may hypothetically matter most from an information processing point of view.
-Good performance (e.g. as measured by good predictive ability; low generalization error); or performance mimicking animal or human error patterns; can then be used as one source of evidence towards supporting the hypothesis that the abstraction really captured something important from the point of view of information processing in the brain of human.
+And artificial neural networks may either be used to gain an understanding of biological neural networks; or for solving artificial intelligence problems without necessarily creating a model of a real biological system.
+Therefore real; biological nervous system is highly complex: artificial neural network algorithms attempt to abstract this complexity and focus on what may hypothetically matter most from an information processing point of view.
+Good performance (e.g. as measured by good predictive ability; low generalization error); or performance mimicking animal or human error patterns; can then be used as one source of evidence towards supporting the hypothesis that the abstraction really captured something important from the point of view of information processing in the brain.
 And another incentive for these abstractions is to reduce the amount of computation required to simulate artificial neural networks.

-1.2.1.
-Architecture of artificial neural network
+A. Architecture of artificial neural network

 The basic architecture consists of three types of neuron layers: input; hidden; and output.
 And feed-forward networks; the signal flow is from input to output units; strictly in a feed-forward direction.
 Therefore data processing can extend over multiple layers of units; but no feedback connections are present.
 The recurrent networks contain feedback connections.
-The contrary to feedforward networks; the dynamical properties of the network are important.
+The contrary to feed-forward networks; the dynamical properties of the network are important.
 In some cases; the activation values of the units undergo a relaxation process such that the network will evolve to a stable state in which these activations do not change anymore [12].

-1.2.2.
-Artificial Neural Networks
+B. Artificial Neural Networks

 Artificial neural networks are composed of interconnecting artificial neurons (programming constructs that mimic the properties of biological neurons).
-Therefore Artificial neural networks may either be used to gain an understanding of biological neural networks; or for solving artificial intelligence problems without necessarily creating a model of a real biological system that is highly complex: artificial neural network algorithms attempt to abstract this complexity and focus on what may hypothetically matter most from an information processing point of view.
-Good performance (e.g. as measured by good predictive ability and low generalization error), or performance of mimicking an animal or the human error patterns and can then be used as one source of evidence towards supporting the hypothesis that the abstraction really captured something important from the point of view of information processing in the brain [20].
+Therefore Artificial neural networks may either be used to gain an understanding of biological neural networks; or for solving artificial intelligence problems without necessarily creating a model of a real biological system.
+Therefore real; biological nervous system is highly complex: artificial neural network algorithms attempt to abstract this complexity and focus on what may hypothetically matter most from an information processing point of view.
+Good performance (e.g. as measured by good predictive ability, low generalization error), or performance mimicking animal or human error patterns, can then be used as one source of evidence towards supporting the hypothesis that the abstraction really captured something important from the point of view of information processing in the brain [20].
 Another incentive for these abstractions is to reduce the amount of computation required to simulate artificial neural networks; so as to allow one to experiment with larger networks and train them on larger data sets.
-And application areas of ANNs include system identification and control (vehicle control; process control); gameplaying and decision making (backgammon, chess, racing), pattern recognition (radar systems; face identification; object recognition); sequence recognition (gesture, speech, handwritten text recognition); medical diagnosis; financial applications; data mining. visualization and e-mail spam filtering.
+And application areas of ANNs include system identification and control (vehicle control; process control); game-playing and decision making (backgammon, chess, racing), pattern recognition (radar systems; face identification; object recognition); sequence recognition (gesture, speech, handwritten text recognition); medical diagnosis; financial applications; data mining (or knowledge discovery in databases, "KDD"); visualization and e-mail spam filtering.